What are the eligibility requirements to become a qualified candidate?

 If an identified error or flaw in a question in either language is determined to have a potential effect on candidate performance, that question is removed from the examination content and the above-mentioned psychometrical analyses are re-done.

-What is the process of quality improvement?The Committee on Examination – Emergency Medicine reviews feedback from four main sources to identify areas for improvement:
+The Committee on Examination – Emergency Medicine reviews feedback from four main sources to identify areas for improvement:

 - Examination results and results of post-examination analyses

 - The report and recommendations from the examination coordinators post-administration of both components of the examination detailing any incidents or problems that occurred

 All candidate comments regarding translation are shared with the CFPC translation team.